Armed Forces Special Operations Division

 The Armed Forces Special Operations Division (AFSOD) is an integrated tri-services division of the Indian Armed Forces.
 The division is tasked to carry out special operations.
 The AFSOD draws personnel from all three special warfare branches of the Indian Armed Forces.

-Indian Army Major General A. K. Dhingra, who is a war veteran from the Para SF, was appointed in May 2019 as the first head of the AFSOD.
-The division is expected to be converted into a full sized tri-service command in future.
+Indian Army Major General A. K. Dhingra, who is a military veteran from the Para SF, was appointed in May 2019 as the first head of the AFSOD.
+The division is expected to be converted into a full sized tri-service command in the future.

 History

 Origins

-The Naresh Chandra Task Force was set up in July 2011 by National Security Advisor Shivshankar Menon to review the recommendations of the Kargil Review Committee, assess the implementation progress and further suggest new reforms related to national security.
+The Naresh Chandra Task Force was set up in July 2011 by National Security Advisor Shivshankar Menon to review the recommendations of the Kargil Review Committee, assess the implementation progress, and further suggest new reforms related to national security.
 The task force was led by Naresh Chandra, retired Indian Administrative Service officer, and comprised 13 other members, including Gopalaswami Parthasarathy, Air Chief Marshal Srinivasapuram Krishnaswamy (Retd), Admiral Arun Prakash (Retd), Lieutenant General V. R. Raghavan (Retd), Anil Kakodkar, K. C. Verma and V. K. Duggal.
 The committee conducted the first holistic review of national security since the Kargil Review Committee and submitted its classified report to Prime Minister Manmohan Singh on 23 May 2012.
 Among its recommendations, the Task Force recommended the creation of a cyber command, an aerospace command and a special operations command.
-All three units were proposed to be tri-service commands in order to bring the various special forces units of the military under a unified command and control structure.
+All three units were proposed to be tri-service commands to bring the various special forces units of the military under a unified command and control structure.
 The AFSOD is a downsized implementation of this proposal.

 The creation of the AFSOD was approved by Prime Minister Narendra Modi during the Combined Commanders' Conference at Jodhpur Air Force Station on 28 September 2018.
 On 27 August 2025, the Chief of Defence Staff General Anil Chauhan released the "Joint Doctrine for Special Forces Operations" and "Joint Doctrine for Airborne & Heliborne Operations" during the Ran Samwad tri-service seminar at the Army War College, Mhow.
-These doctrine was formulated under the leadership of Doctrine Directorate, Headquarters of the Integrated Defence Staff in coordination with the three Services.
+This doctrine was formulated under the leadership of the Doctrine Directorate, Headquarters of the Integrated Defence Staff, in coordination with the three Services.
 The doctrine is meant to document the principles, concepts, and frameworks for conducting Special Forces missions and Airborne Operations, respectively.